vdespa/automation-with-postman-course/course-notes.md

 person.greet('Jake');
 ```

-- when a function is defined insite an object, we call it a method
+- when a function is defined inside an object, we call it a method